unjs/unstorage/README.md

 ### `storage.setItem(key, value)`

-Add Update a value to storage.
+Add Update a value to the storage.

-If value is not string, it will be stringified.
+If the value is not a string, it will be stringified.

 If value is `undefined`, it is same as calling `removeItem(key)`.